 At present, so many of us are so careful, so apologetic, ready to distance ourselves from even our most radical and defiant acts.
 This indicates that we have not yet understood what it means to live our lives projectually.
 Our actions are still tentative, not full of ourselves, but stepped into lightly with a readiness to withdraw at the least sign risk or danger.
 Contrarily, the development of an anarchist projectuality requires that one immerse oneself into what one does without holding back, without hedging one's bets.
 Not that this immersion is ever a finished project.
 It is a thing in motion, a tension that must be perpetually lived, perpetually grappled with.
 But it has been proven over and over and over again that hedging one's bets as surely brings defeat as surrender.
-Having taken this responsibility for our lives, there posite of passion is not intelligence, but indifference, and the opposite of intelligence is not passion, but stupidity.
+Having taken this responsibility for our lives, there is no room for half measures.
+The point is to live without measure.
+Longer chains are chains nonetheless.